 Pork Carnitas.
 Mexican and Tex Mex foods have always been favorites with my family.
 Tacos made from crispy, tender pork filling in double soft corn tortillas topped with pico de gallo and sour cream are just heaven in my book.
-My Pork Carnitas are a succulent filling that also works in enchiladas and burritos.
+My Pork Carnitas are a succulent filling that also works in enchiladas and burritos and on my Ultimate Nachos.

 The traditional way of braising pork in oil and/or lard isn’t the healthiest for those who are watching their weight.
 My version of pork carnitas, made with thick marbled boneless pork end pieces, fat free chicken broth/stock, orange juice, onions, and seasonings, is a bit healthier.